 Everybody is getting hacked left and right.
-Anthem lost 80 million records.
+Anthem lost 80 million records in 2015.
 The US government got hacked and lost personal data for millions, all the way down to fingerprint data.
-Now Experian, a credit bureau got hacked.
+Now Equifax, a credit bureau, got hacked.
 So how can you protect yourself from criminals opening accounts in your name?

 Disclaimer: We’re not tax or financial advisors, so make sure to do your own research and maybe talk to a professional before taking any of the steps on this page.
 This article was written from our own experiences dealing with identity theft recently.

-The Anthem hack was one of the biggest hacks ever, with social security numbers, addresses, and a lot more personal information being stolen, but it’s hardly the first — just last year, JP Morgan had 76 million customer records stolen and the Postal Service lost 800,000.
-And those were just the recent, high-profile hacks where personal information was lost, as opposed to Target, eBay, Sony, Home Depot, and other hacks where they mostly got emails and passwords.
+The Equifax hack was one of the biggest hacks ever, with social security numbers, credit card information, and a lot more being stolen…but it’s hardly the first.
+The aforementioned Anthem, US government, and Experian hacks were all similar, not to mention the smaller hacks of Target, eBay, Sony, Home Depot, and other hacks where they mostly got emails and passwords (instead of personal information).
 How many hacks haven’t been reported yet, or worse, not even noticed?

 How to Deal with Your Personal Information Being Stolen

 Most people don’t realize this, but you can actually freeze your credit report so that nobody can access it.
 That means that credit card companies, banks, stores, apartments, and anybody else that usually requires it will be unable to pull your credit.
 Which means they can’t open an account in your name.